Catamenial Pneumothorax and Endometriosis

 As for Lori's kidney issues, following her thoracic surgery she never fully regained her health.
 Her blood pressure had been elevated during the use of Depo-Provera and Zoladex, but in the last two years it continued to spike periodically.
 At times it would be normal and then rise into the 180's for no apparent reason.
 She began to experience symptoms of dizziness, heart pounding, heart palpitations, muscle weakness and fatigue.
 As her condition deteriorated, she stopped driving, and could not stand for more than a few minutes.
 Her equilibrium was off to the point where she constantly felt like she was on a boat or on an elevator.
 Her primary care physician remained unconvinced that anything was wrong with her and continued to prescribe blood pressure medications.
 We pursued numerous would-be causes on our own and had her evaluated by several doctors (heart, thyroid, parathyroid).
 Finally we paid for a CT scan ourselves which showed that one of her kidneys had atrophied while the other had enlarged.
 At some point, the artery to the right kidney had become blocked, causing the kidney to overproduce renin.
 As part of a feedback mechanism, renin constricts the blood vessels, thereby raising the blood pressure and causing more blood to be delivered to the kidney.
 This rise in blood pressure is system wide, which may explain why Lori reported that she always felt "buzzy".
 After more investigation on our part and a lack of action on the part of her health plan, she referred herself to UCLA, and was seen by an expert in Renal Artery Stenosis.
 After evaluating both renal arteries, he determined that the left was perfectly clear, but that the right artery could not be repaired and that the right kidney could not be saved.
 In October 2006, she underwent a laparoscopic right nephrectomy, and now finds that her blood pressure is stable without any medication.
 Her energy is slowly returning, the palpitations have stopped and she is feeling better.
 We expect a full recovery.

-One reason we share this latest development with you, is that during the laparoscopic procedure a significant volume of carbon dioxide gas is inserted into the abdominal cavity so that the surgeon can better view the organs.
-Due to her previously compromised diaphragm, we knew that the gas could be a problem and discussed this concern with her surgeon.
+We share this latest development with you because during a laparoscopic procedure, a significant volume of carbon dioxide gas is inserted into the abdominal cavity so that the surgeon can better view the organs.
+Because Lori's diaphragm was compromised, we knew that the gas pressure on her diaphragm could be a problem, and so we discussed this concern with her surgeon.
 We all agreed that in a worse case scenario, she would wake from surgery with a chest tube.
 As it turned out, she did in fact experience a small collapse (5%) that required a Heimlich value chest tube.
-The CO2 evacuated by the following day, and the back pain from the collapse went away.
-We mention this especially for the CPT ladies who are considering a laparoscopic hysterectomy.
+The carbon dioxide evacuated by the following day, and the back pain from the collapse went away.
+We mention this especially for the CPT ladies who are considering a laparoscopic hysterectomy/oophorectomy.
 You should be aware of this possibility during any laparoscopic procedure, and be sure that your surgeon knows that you could experience a pneumothorax during surgery.

 We are pleased with our recoveries and hope that our story will give you information, a new perspective and HOPE!